The average cost of a full coverage car insurance policy in Texas is $1,840 per year, about 11% more than the national average.

 Cheapest car insurance companies by age in Texas

 Teens and young adults don’t have much driving experience, which means they are more likely to be in an accident than older drivers.
-Because of this, insurance companies charge significantly higher rates for younger drivers.
+Because of this, it can be harder for young adult drivers to find cheap car insurance.

 Age